CloudVeneto/CVUserGuide/source/winVMdoc.rst

 Connecting to the Windows VM via Remote Desktop from Linux
 ----------------------------------------------------------

-Once the setup is complete and the instance is running, you can connect to the virtual machine using rdesktop (lightweight, terminal-based).
+Once the setup is complete and the instance is running, you can connect to the virtual machine using e.g. rdesktop (lightweight, terminal-based).

 * Installation

-    Open a terminal and run
+    On RHEL9 compatible systems (e.g. AlmaLinux9) open a terminal and, as root, run

     ::

        dnf install rdesktop

-    This command installs rdesktop on Almalinux systems.

 * Usage

-    To connect to a remote Windows machine, use:
+    To connect to the Windows VM, use:

     ::

-      rdesktop XXX.XXX.X.XXX
+      rdesktop X.X.X.X

-    Replace XXX.XXX.X.XXX with the IP address or hostname of the Windows computer you want to access.
+    Replace X.X.X.X with the IP address of the Windows VM you want to access.

    .. image:: ./images/Win10-RemoteDesktopLinux.png
     :align: center